 How Long Does a Brow Lift Take?

 As you might have guessed by now, the answers to most of these questions depend on the technique employed during the procedure.
 A typical brow lift can take anywhere from 30 minutes to an hour, but patients often combine brow lifts with other surgeries, such as a lower eyelid lift.
 Not surprisingly, when other procedures are combined with a brow lift, the surgery can take longer.
+You can learn more about the steps involved in brow lift surgery from the American Society of Plastic Surgeons.

 Will a Brow Lift Change the Shape of My Eyes?